tejasmagar/CWRC-GitServer/README.md

 The CWRC-GitServer in turn invokes [CWRC-Git](https://github.com/cwrc/CWRC-Git) which makes the calls to GitHub.

+### Demo

-The code in this repository runs the [CWRC GitHub Sandbox](http://208.75.74.217/editor_github.html), but may be easily installed on any server to run your own instance.
+The code in this repository runs the [CWRC GitHub Sandbox](http://208.75.74.217/editor_github.html).
+The same code is easily (for someone with some development experience) installed on any server to run your own instance.

 ### Setup